-The color of our urine is not generally a topic we discuss very much.
+The color of our urine is not generally a topic we discuss.
 Most people pee between six to eight times a day and think little of it.
 But the color, consistency and odor of your urine can actually tell you a lot about the state of your health.
 If you’re concerned, ur-ine-luck.
 We’ve compiled a list of different types of pee so you can see where you fall in terms of well-being.

 The most common hue.
 The light yellow color is caused by the presence of urobilin, a biochemical waste developed from the malfunction of old red cell.
 This color shows your body is functioning normally.